LoESoft-Games/loesoft-games.github.io/README.md

 # Music Track & AppEngine (read-only) Repository (https://nitsravoki.github.io/)

-MayhemLab music track repository only.
+LoE Realm music track repository only.

 This is a repository of Assemblee Game Client of LoESoft project which contains music track for read-only usage.
 You can redirect your game client to read our music tracks used on our projects, e.g. usage "https://nitsravoki.github.io/sfx/" + file + ".mp3".

-Credits for development:
+## Credits for development:
 - LoESoft Developers.